Smallmouth Bass

 Live from the river network.
 Pulled at page load — refresh for the latest.

-Prime water-temp window for Smallmouth Bass is 60–75°F. No SHA river is in that window today — this isn't the time to chase Smallmouth Bass.
-Lake Erie surface is 55.5°F — Erie's in the spring transition — active feeding window.
+Prime water-temp window for Smallmouth Bass is 60–75°F. 13 rivers are in the window — across-the-board prime conditions for Smallmouth Bass.
+Lake Erie surface is 69.4°F — prime warm-season activity.

 Habitat preferences